magento/merchdocs/src/sales-channels/asc/creating-attributes.md

 1. Enter a **Magento Product Attribute Code**.
 This value must be all lowercase without spaces.

-1. For **Attribute Set Ids**, select an Magento Attribute Set to assign the attribute to.
+1. For **Attribute Set Ids**, select an Magento Attribute Set to assign.

    Attributes tend to be part of an attribute set, such as a set for colors having attributes for blue, green, yellow, and red.

 1. Select the value **Type** of the attribute value, such as text, numbers, and so on.
 The selection affects the allowed value for the attribute.